 Managing inventory for cash flow and profit

 For manufacturers and distributors, effective inventory management is not a new concept.
-Balancing stock levels so as to eb able to satisfy customer demands without building up excess slow-moving stock is always a challenge, especially for FMCG and seasonally affected businesses.
+Balancing stock levels so as to be able to satisfy customer demands without building up excess slow-moving stock is always a challenge, especially for FMCG and seasonally affected businesses.

 Overstocks cost money to store and track and hit profits when cleared at reduced prices.

 Use software to track trends and manage stock movements, in real time

 By using business intelligence software to link up and cross refer all data sources into a single relational database, you can rely on the algorithms in the system to alert you to sudden or unexpected movements – including stagnating sales.

 View current and historic data to spot changing stocking patterns

 If the software is also linked up to historic sales and inventory data then it becomes very simple to overlay current trends and sale patterns on the equivalent data from previous years.
 The combined data will give you a powerful indicator of what may be unfolding for the current year.